Common Terms in Cold Chain

 Temperature Monitoring Routines

 Temperature-monitoring and record-keeping are required to make sure that each vial of vaccine is maintained under appropriate conditions.
-The data gathered from temperature monitoring devices must be recorded and analyzed on a regular basis to demonstrate that vaccines are being stored and transported at the correct temperatures.
+The data gathered from temperature monitoring devices must be recorded and analysed on a regular basis to demonstrate that vaccines are being stored and transported at the correct temperatures.

 A standard recommended practice for secondary/intermediary storage facilities and health facilities is to check and record the temperatures in the refrigerators at least twice a day, in separated intervals: first thing in the morning and at the end of the working day is considered a good practice.
 Alert displays should also be revised.
 This should be done every day of the year, including days off.